-

 Check out the on-demand webinar by RSVPing now.

-You can help make Texas a safer place for animals by spending just a few minutes of your time during the legislative session.
-By signing up for THLN's Action Alerts and responding to them with calls and faxes to your legislators, you can help pass humane legislation that make a huge difference to animals in the state of Texas.
-Every phone call and fax helps!
+• You can help make Texas a safer place for animals by spending just a few minutes of your time during the legislative session.
+By signing up for THLN's Action Alerts and responding to them with calls and emails to your legislators, you can help pass humane legislation that makes a huge difference to animals in the state of Texas.
+Every phone call and email help!

 Sign up